tclssg/tclssg/README.md

     ssg.cmd open

 This will create a new website project in the directory `website/input` based on the default project skeleton, build the website in `website/output` and open the result in your web browser.

-For more information on how to use Tclssg see the user's guide on [the wiki](https://github.com/tclssg/tclssg/wiki/).

 Markup
 ------